 When debates arose about the possibility that computers could one day play competitive chess against humans, most people were skeptic.
 Yet, computers today can surpass even sophisticated chess aficionados.
-In spite of the obvious fact that most people can recognize objects much better than they can play chess, visual shape recognition is actually more difficult than chess from a computational perspective.
-However, we may not be too far from accurate approximations where we will be able to trust "computers' eyes" as much as we trust ours.
+Recently, computers have also thrived in the ancient and complex game of Go.
+In spite of the obvious fact that most people can recognize objects much better than they can play chess or Go, visual shape recognition is actually more difficult than these games from a computational perspective.
+However, we may not be too far from accurate approximations where we will be able to trust "computers' eyes" as much as we trust our own eyes.

-1.2 Why is vision difficult?
+1.2.Why is vision difficult?

 Why is it so difficult for computers to perform pattern recognition tasks that appear to be so simple to us?
 The primate visual system excels at recognizing patterns even when those patterns change radically from one instantiation to another.
 Consider the simple line schematics in Figure 1.2.
 It is straightforward to recognize those handwritten symbols in spite of the fact that, at the pixel level, they show considerable variation within each row.
 These drawings have only a few traces.
 The problem is far more complicated with real scenes and objects.
+Imagine all the possible variations of pictures taken at Piazza San Marco in Venice (Figure 1.1) and how the visual system can interpret them with ease.
 Consider the enormous variation that the visual system has to be able to cope with to recognize a tiger camouflaged in the dense jungle.
 Any object can cast an infinite number of projections onto the retina.
 These variations include changes in scale, position, viewpoint, illumination, etc. In a seemingly effortless fashion, our visual systems are able to map all of those images onto a particular object.

-1.2 Four key features of visual object recognition
+1.3.Four key features of visual object recognition

-In order to explain how the visual system tackles the identification of complex patterns, we need to account for at least four key features of visual recognition: selectivity, robustness, speed and capacity.
+In order to explain how the visual system tackles the identification of complex patterns, we need to explain four key features of visual recognition: selectivity, robustness, speed and capacity.